 Iranian Wrestler Throws Match To Avoid Facing Israeli In Next Round

-Iranian wrestler Ali Reza Karimi had his eye on the prize at the U-23 World Championship in Poland: he was heading to certain victory against his Russian opponent.
+Iranian wrestler Ali Reza Karimi had his eye on the prize at the U-23 World Championship in Poland: He was heading to certain victory against his Russian opponent.

 All was good until his coach shouted from the sidelines "Ali Reza, lose."